 How to care for broad bean plants

 Cover the newly sown area with netting to protect the seeds from birds and squirrels.
 Seedlings should appear in a few weeks, depending on the weather and soil conditions.
-Keep the plants well watered and free of weeds.

 How to harvest broad beans